Wednesday, July 10, 2024

 The trouble with me is...

-Wow, where do I begin with that one?
-I better not!
-Anyhow, with regard to the ST and AtariCrypt, I'm a bit daft and usually annoy myself.
-I always have far too many games on the go!
+Wow, where do I begin with that?
+Anyhow, regarding the ST and AtariCrypt, I'm a bit daft and usually annoy myself.
+I always have too many games on the go!
 I hardly ever finish writing before moving on to the next.
-Sigh, I'll never change but I have decided to try and concentrate on one game.
+Sigh, so this time I've decided to concentrate on one game.
 Something that I find truly fascinating.

 Cosmos Chronicles

-If you're sitting there - bored stupid - wondering what Cosmos Chronicles is then you're either dead, been in a coma, or just insane.
-I previewed it yonks ago, perhaps you should check that link out?
+If you're wondering what Cosmos Chronicles is, then you're either dead, in a coma, or just insane.
+I previewed it yonks ago.
+Perhaps you should check that link out?
 This is such an engaging adventure, a unique mash of ideas and somewhat a futuristic Ultima you might say - with touches of Sundog and Frontier!

-So, I figured it would be a great game to feature my progress - as and when it's made.
+So, I figured it would be a great game to feature my progress.
 Kinda like I did for Atari's Super Pack and when mapping Sword Of Kadash.
-However, this time, with smaller posts I can knock out quicker (he says).
-However, note that I'm no expert rogue slayer!
-I'm merely an ST Dude having fun with a wonderful new game :)
+However, with shorter posts this time, I can knock them out more quickly.
+However, note that I'm no expert adventurer.
+I'm merely an ST dude with a wonderful new game :)

 The game

-We are a young chap called Floyd Cooper and we live on Acriel, a small rock orbiting a larger planet called Nova.
-Here we work the land as a farmer with my Auntie and Uncle Vetea.
-Long story, cut short, the military turned up and killed them!
-Our father's spaceship is inside the barn and a friend is located northwards.
+We are a chap called Floyd Cooper, and we live on Acriel, a small rock orbiting a larger planet called Nova.
+Here we work the land as farmers with my Auntie and Uncle Vetea.
+Sadly, the military turned up and killed them!
+Our father's spaceship is inside the barn, and a friend is to the north.
 Better check all that out, eh?

-Exploring Acriel is easy; similar to what you would have seen in the Ultima games.
-Move using the cursor keys and enter a building (like the farmhouse) by walking up to it and tapping the 'up arrow' to enter.
+Exploring Acriel is easy, similar to what you would have seen in Ultima.
+Move with the cursor keys, then enter a building by walking up to it and tapping the 'up arrow'.
 Once inside, explore as you did outside.
-Additionally, to interact and select/talk/pickup you should hit the 'Return key'.
-The cursor keys are now used to select items in the inventory plus relevant actions.
+Additionally, to interact and select/talk/pick up, you should press the 'Return key'.
+The cursors are now used to select items in the inventory and to perform relevant actions.
 Hitting "backspace" cancels and returns to the game.

 Interestingly, Cosmos Chronicles supports the Blitter Chip so will feel faster on the Atari STe.

-Additionally, backspace will be used inside the Cosmos to take off and enter space.
-The 'spacebar' is also used but more on that later in this series.
+Additionally, the backspace key will be used within the Cosmos to take off and enter space.
+The 'spacebar' is also used, but more on that later in this series.
 Finally, the 'ESC key' can be used to quit.
-Are you a quitter boy???
-I expect not!
+Don't be a quitter!!

 "Day one"

-The initial parts of this tragic storyline are perfect for learning the gameplay basics.
-It allows easy learning of the interface, exploring, collecting items, using the radar, and interacting with the soldiers (ie, learning how to fight).
+The early stages of this tragic storyline are ideal for learning the gameplay.
+It allows easy learning of the interface, exploration, item collection, radar use, and interaction with the soldiers (battles!).
 The interface is straightforward - top/right is the planet's conditions under the radar.
 Further down are details on health, fatigue, food and water.
-Under the play area, is your inventory and an area for messages/communication.
+Under the play area are your inventory and a message/communication area.

-I'll no doubt die and restart multiple times but, I hope this will be an enjoyable adventure to document.
-Perhaps this might inspire you to buy the game for yourself?
-Please note that this isn't a walkthrough - not possible - it's merely an enjoyable romp through a fantastic adventure.
-Wish me luck - my only wish is not to embarrass myself (too much).
+I'll no doubt die and restart multiple times, but I hope this will be an enjoyable adventure to document.
+Perhaps this might inspire you to buy the game?
+Please note that this isn't a walkthrough - not possible - it will be my romp through the adventure.
+Wish me luck - my only wish is not to embarrass myself ha!!

-Okay, are you ready?
-Let's view the trials and tribulations we must go through before the game properly begins...
+Let's look at the trials and tribulations we go through before the game really begins...

 We've been rumbled!
 Skiving under a tree, we hear a distant noise at the farm.